wur-bioinformatics/introduction-to-bioinformatics/week3.md

 Therefore, for phylogenetic studies, character-based analysis is preferred and NJ analysis can be used in addition, to check for possible incongruencies between the two.
 If these are found, it could mean that the data (the synapomorphies accumulated in the MSA) are not metric for that part of the tree, which could warrant additional analysis methods (such as phylogenetic network reconstruction) which is beyond the scope of this course.

+(estimatingsequencedivergence)=
 ## Estimating sequence divergence

-As outlined in Chapter3, phylogenetic reconstruction in case of long terminal branches combined with short internal ones usually poses a problem when using parsimony analysis, where each substitution occurring in the MSA results in one extra step of treelength.
+As outlined in the section [Characters & trees](charactersandtrees), phylogenetic reconstruction in case of long terminal branches combined with short internal ones usually poses a problem when using parsimony analysis, where each substitution occurring in the MSA results in one extra step of treelength.
 This so-called *long branch attraction* artefact has been shown to be mitigated to some extent by *modelling branch lengths* (rather than merely counting differences as branch length).
 For the accurate estimation of branch lengths in a phylogenetic tree we need accurate *sequence divergence estimation*.
 Evolutionary divergence (or distance) between homologous sequences is reflected in substitutions between them since splitting-off from their MRCA.